Mohsen7Zare/AI-IoT_ML_Arduino_Temp_Control_/README.md

 - pandas to read CSV file
 - matplotlib to plot graphs
 ### **🐍 Python code for plotting the graph**
-The code for this section is in a *file called plot_sensor_data.py*
+The code for this section is in a file called :
+*plot_sensor_data.py*
 ### **📦 Install matplotlib:**
 Type this code in the terminal:
 pip install matplotlib